Skip to main content

 Start with the coldest typical overnight low you expect, then choose a bag rated a little lower than that.
 Next, decide between down and synthetic, compare only bags with the same temperature rating, and weigh warmth against carry weight and bulk.
 Your final verification step is the full sleep system, especially pad R-value, because bag comfort depends on more than the bag alone.

 Temperature rating comes first, because weight comparisons are meaningful only when two bags are rated for the same conditions.
 After that, use warmth-to-weight as the practical backpacking filter since even efficient models are still among the heavier, bulkier items in your pack.
-This grounding pack supports choosing insulation type (down vs. synthetic), but it does not establish fill power as the lead buying rule.
+Choosing insulation type (down vs. synthetic) is well-supported, but fill power is not established as the lead buying rule.

 Use a modest buffer rather than treating the listed rating as your exact target.
 REI’s guidance is to choose a bag rated a little bit lower than the typical low temperatures you expect.
 The checkpoint is whether your pad, shelter, and sleep clothing support that plan, because the rating alone does not guarantee comfort.